-Among other smoking cessation aids, there are nicotine patches, nicotine gums, nicotine inhalers, and nicotine lozenges.
+Among other smoking cessation aids, there are nicotine patches, nicotine gums, nicotine inhalers, sensory deprivation tanks and nicotine lozenges.
 These products do not actually alleviate the craving for nicotine, and the side effects range from dizziness to vomiting.
 Some people become as addicted to the nicotine replacements as they were to smoking.
 Using these products in conjunction with cigarettes can cause a nicotine overdose.

 Acupuncture, a Chinese medical practice that has been around for thousands of years, uses needles of various lengths placed at specific points in the skin to treat ailments or addictions.
 Acupuncture is often used with acupressure and is believed by many to reduce withdrawal symptoms.
 If you decide to try this method, make sure that your acupuncturist is a member of the American Academy of Medical Acupuncture.
 Remember that there is no supporting scientific evidence that acupuncture will help you to stop smoking.

 Aromatherapy is treatment using scents.
 This holistic approach encourages using essential oils to help alleviate some of the symptoms of nicotine withdrawal, such as irritability, nervousness, and fatigue.